ijpatter1/live-project/README.md

         }
 ```

 I wrote the views and templates necessary to handle requests and display the data from the database.
+Users can add, edit and remove companies from the database.
+Multiple companies can be removed at once from the Index page.

 ```python
 def index(request):